papermerge/documentation/src/Setup/overview.rst

 You can go multiple routes to setup and run |project|:

 * Use the docker compose
+* Portainer
-* Kubernetes
+* Kubernetes (instructions will be provided soon)
+* Ansible (instructions will be provided soon)
 * Bare metal installation

 Docker Compose
 ---------------

-Docker a de factor standard containerization technology.
+Docker a de facto standard containerization technology.
 With docker you can start in almost no time pretty complex configuration setups.
 Docker ships with docker-compose which helps you to easily configure and start all services (like database, redis and elastic search for example) required to operate